bunnykukkunoori-wq/my-python-app/README.md

 ### The Python app:

-Waits for PostgreSQL to start
+● Waits for PostgreSQL to start.

-Connects to the database
+● Connects to the database.

-Drops the old table
+● Drops the old table.

-Creates a new table (id, name, age, course)
+● Creates a new table (id, name, age, course).

-Inserts 1 row into the table
+● Inserts 1 row into the table.

-Fetches and prints the result in table format
+● Fetches and prints the result in table format

 ## Dockerfile